balderdashy/sails-docs/reference/websockets/sails.io.js/io.socket.on.md

 ###### Low-Level Socket Methods (`sails.sockets`)
 + server blasts out a message to all connected sockets (see [sails.sockets.blast()](http://sailsjs.org/documentation/reference/web-sockets/sails-sockets/blast))
-+ server broadcasts a message directly to a particular socket using its unique id (see [sails.sockets.broadcast()](http://sailsjs.org/documentation/reference/web-sockets/sails-sockets/broadcast))
-+ server broadcasts a message to an entire room full of sockets (see [sails.sockets.broadcast()](http://sailsjs.org/documentation/reference/web-sockets/sails-sockets/broadcast)
++ server broadcasts a message directly to a particular socket using its unique id, or to an entire room full of sockets (see [sails.sockets.broadcast()](http://sailsjs.org/documentation/reference/web-sockets/sails-sockets/broadcast))

 ###### Resourceful Pubsub Methods